hugobelem/django-tutorial/README.md

-> Writing your first Django app.
-Throughout this tutorial, we’ll walk you through the creation of a basic poll application.
+> Throughout this tutorial, we’ll walk you through the creation of a basic poll application.

 ## Features
 - Django 5.1 & Python 3.12